-Please see the Publications tab for an up-to-date list of my papers, theses, etc.; this page has archived information about some older projects I worked on when I was a student.
+Please see the Publications tab for an up-to-date list of my papers, theses, etc.; this page has archived information about some older projects I worked on when I was a student, plus some popular write-ups of work I've been involved with.

 Charge Density Waves in Niobium Diselenide